History of the Ming dynasty: Reigns of the late 15th and 16th centuries

-In February 1464, the 16-year-old Chenghua Emperor ascended to the throne.
+In February 1464, Emperor Yingzong's 16-year-old son, the Chenghua Emperor, ascended the throne.
 During the first half of his reign, he heavily relied on officials from the Grand Secretariat.
 However, throughout his entire reign, he remained under the influence of his concubine, Lady Wan.
 She used her power to promote eunuchs and her own family, leading to widespread corruption.
 In the later years of his reign, the eunuchs Wang Zhi and Liang Fang gained control of the government.
 Peasant uprisings erupted throughout the country, but were brutally suppressed.
-During his reign, construction on the Great Wall of China began.
-On 1 September 1487, the emperor fell ill and on 4 September, he appointed his son to preside over government meetings.
+During his reign, construction on the Great Wall began.
+On 1 September 1487, the Emperor fell ill and on 4 September, he appointed his son to preside over government meetings.
 He died on 9 September.

 In 1487, the Hongzhi Emperor, the son of the Chenghua Emperor, took over the throne.
 He ruled with a strong adherence to Confucian ideology and was known for his diligence and hard work.
 He closely oversaw state affairs, implemented tax reductions and cut unnecessary government spending, and appointed capable officials to government positions.
 Unlike many rulers in the second half of the dynasty, the Hongzhi Emperor worked harmoniously with his grand secretaries and ministers.
 He also limited the power of the eunuchs and the influence of palace intrigues on the government.
 Official Chinese historiography praises him as one of the five most successful rulers of the Ming dynasty, alongside the Hongwu, Yongle, Hongxi, and Xuande emperors.
 However, his successor, the Zhengde Emperor, neglected state affairs and focused on entertainment.
-This allowed eunuch Liu Jin and later the emperor's favorites, Qian Ning and Jiang Bin, to hold the actual power.
+This allowed eunuch Liu Jin and later the Emperor's favorites, Qian Ning and Jiang Bin, to hold the actual power.
 While Qian Ning had knowledge of the empire's administration, the actions of Jiang Bin caused chaos in the state.
 The Zhengde Emperor's extravagant spending also worsened the empire's financial problems.
 During his reign, the Mongol invasions led by Dayan Khan intensified.
-In 1517, Chinese troops under the emperor's command were able to defeat the Mongolian forces, marking the only victory of the Chinese forces over the main Mongolian forces in the 16th century.
+In 1517, Ming troops under the Emperor's command were able to defeat the Mongolian forces, marking the only victory of the Ming forces over the main Mongolian forces in the 16th century.
 The Zhengde Emperor died without an heir in 1521.
 Traditional Chinese historiography and subsequent Western historians have generally viewed his reign negatively.